pivotal-cf/pivnet-resource/README.md

   See [metadata](https://github.com/pivotal-cf/pivnet-resource/blob/master/metadata)
   for more details on the structure of the metadata file.

+* `skip_product_file_polling`: *Optional.*
+  Boolean.
+Skip product file validation checks after upload.
+Pivotal Network still validates the files asynchronously but _waiting_ for the results will not happen as part of the `put:` process. **Note:** All associated product files in a release must still clear validation before the release can be promoted from _Admins Only_ visibility.

 * `override`: *Optional.*
   Boolean.
 Forces re-upload of releases of releases and versions that are already present on the Pivotal Network.